Download this survivors checklist today. > Immediate Steps After a Loved One Dies

 Filing of Tax Returns

-- Arrange with attorney for the proper and timely filing of all appropriate tax returns: U.S. Estate Tax Return – Form 706, state inheritance tax return, inheritance or estate tax returns for other states where applicable (property holdings), fiduciary income tax return – Form 1041, individual income tax return, and estate accounting.
+- Arrange with an attorney for the proper and timely filing of all appropriate tax returns: U.S. Estate Tax Return – Form 706, state inheritance tax return, inheritance or estate tax returns for other states where applicable (property holdings), fiduciary income tax return – Form 1041, individual income tax return, and estate accounting.